Kitchen Debate

 The Kitchen Debate (Кухонные дебаты) was a series of impromptu exchanges through interpreters between U.S. vice president (later U.S. president) Richard Nixon and Soviet premier Nikita Khrushchev, at the opening of the American National Exhibition at Sokolniki Park in Moscow on July 24, 1959.

-An entire house was built for the exhibition which the American exhibitors claimed that anyone in the United States could afford.
+American exhibitors built an entire house for the exhibition, which they claimed anyone in the United States could afford.
 It was filled with labor-saving and recreational devices meant to represent the fruits of the capitalist American consumer market.
 The debate was recorded on color videotape, and Nixon made reference to this fact; it was subsequently broadcast in both countries.

 History

 In 1959, the Soviet Union and United States agreed to hold exhibits in each other's countries as a cultural exchange to promote understanding.
 This was a result of the 1958 U.S.–Soviet Cultural Agreement.
 The Soviet exhibit in New York City opened in June 1959, and Vice President Nixon was on hand the following month to open the U.S. exhibit in Moscow.
 Nixon took Soviet First Secretary Nikita Khrushchev on a tour of the exhibit.
 There were multiple displays and consumer goods provided by more than 450 American companies.
 The centerpiece of the exhibit was a geodesic dome that housed scientific and technical experiments in a 30,000 sqft facility.
 The Soviets purchased the dome at the end of the Moscow exhibition.

 William Safire was the exhibitor's press agent, and he recounted that the Kitchen Debate took place in a number of locations at the exhibition, but primarily in the kitchen of a suburban model house that was cut in half for easy viewing.
+Safire reported that Leonid Brezhnev was present and attempted to obstruct his photos.
 This was only one of a series of four meetings that occurred between Nixon and Khrushchev during the 1959 exhibition.
 Nixon was accompanied by President Eisenhower's younger brother Milton S. Eisenhower, then president of Johns Hopkins University.

 Khrushchev surprised Nixon during the first meeting in the Kremlin when he protested the Captive Nations Resolution passed by the US Congress, which condemned the Soviet Union for its "control" over the "captive" peoples of Eastern Europe and called upon Americans to pray for those people.
-After protesting the actions of the U.S. Congress, he dismissed the new technology and declared that the Soviets would have all of the same things in a few years and then say "Bye bye" as they surpassed the U.S.
+After protesting the actions of the U.S. Congress, he dismissed the new technology of the U.S. and declared that the Soviets would have all of the same things in a few years and then say "Bye bye" as they surpassed the U.S.